nathanjhood/UBento/README.md

 Restart your Windows machine once the above is complete.

-- Enable the Windows features (in PowerShell):
+- Enable the Windows features (run each command in PowerShell):

       dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart